-Reading at St Benedict’s
+Reading and Phonics at St Benedict’s

-Letters and Sounds have seven phases:
+Letters and Sounds have six phases:

 Phase Phonic Knowledge and Skills